inrialearninglab/ai4t/docs/1-Mooc/module-2-what-is-meant-by-ai/2-2-what-is-artificial-intelligence-actually/2-2-2-a-brief-history-of-ai.en.md

 ---
 title: 2.2.2 A brief history of AI
 description: Explain where does AI come from
-contributor:  Nicolas Rougier - Inria
+contributor:  Nicolas, Rougier - Inria
 ---

 # A brief history of AI